 Sung Won Sohn was reappointed to the Board by Mayor Eric Garcetti for the term ending June 30, 2026.
 He was originally appointed by Mayor Garcetti on November 18, 2015.

-Prior to his tenure at Wells Fargo, Mr. Sohn was a senior economist on the President’s Council of Economic Advisors in The White House.
+Prior to Wells Fargo, Dr. Sohn was a Senior Economist on the President’s Council of Economic Advisors in The White House.
 He was responsible for economic and legislative matters pertaining to The Federal Reserve and financial markets.
-Mr. Sohn has also been a tenured college professor in the Pennsylvania State University System.
+Dr. Sohn has also been a tenured professor in Pennsylvania State University System and MVS professor at the California State University System.

-He was chosen as one of the 100 most influential Minnesotans of the 20th century by the state’s largest daily newspaper, The Star Tribune.
-Others on the list included Charles Lindberg, Sinclair Lewis, Hubert Humphrey, Walter Mondale, and Charles Schultz of the Peanuts cartoon.
+Dr. Sohn was chosen as one of the 100 most influential Minnesotans of the 20th century by the state’s largest daily newspaper, The Star Tribune.
+Others on the list included Charles Lindberg, Sinclair Lewis, Hubert Humphrey, Walter Mondale and Charles Schultz of Peanuts.

-He was a commissioner at the Port of LA, the nation’s largest port.
-He also served on the boards of Forever 21, First California Bancorporation, Ministers Mutual Life Insurance Company, L.A.
-Music Center (Performing Arts), Children’s Bureau of Los Angeles, Foreign Affairs Council of LA, Park Nicollet Health Services, The Blake School, Minnesota Community College System, North Memorial Medical Center, Harvard Business School Association Minnesota, Crystal Evangelical Free Church, Children’s Theater Company and School, and American Heart Association Minnesota.
+Dr. Sohn was a Commissioner of the Port of Los Angeles, the nation’s largest seaport.
+He has served on the boards of Hanmi Financial Corporation, First California Bancorporation, Cryo Cell International, Ministers Mutual Life Insurance Company, LA Music Center (Performing Arts), Children’s Bureau of Los Angeles, Foreign Affairs Council of LA, Park Nicollet Health Services in Minneapolis, The Blake School, Minnesota Community College System, North Memorial Medical Center, Harvard Business School Association of Minnesota, Crystal Evangelical Free Church, Children’s Theater Company, and the American Heart Association of Minnesota and Girl Scouts of Minnesota.